zhaojun83/SourceCoin-Legacy/README.md

 A simplified blockchain where a server runs a hidden countdown timer and rewards all active miners with 50 coins when it ends.

 ## How It Works
-The server runs on [sourceguy.pythonanywhere.com] and manages the countdown timer (random between 200–600 seconds).
+The server runs on [my website][sourceguy.pythonanywhere.com] and manages the countdown timer (random between 200–600 seconds).

 Miners connect to the server and continuously participate by running the miner software.